websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/using-picklists.md

 ## Adding Picklist Fields to Objects

 Once a list is created, you can select it when creating Object fields.
-Simply select the *Picklist* field type and choose the desired list.
+Select the *Picklist* field type and choose the desired list.
 See [Adding Fields to Objects](./creating-and-managing-objects/adding-fields-to-objects.md) for more information.

 ![Users can select the Picklist when creating new Object fields.](./using-picklists/images/05.png)